 In this section, we do a comparison of HOOI with truncated HOSVD (T-HOSVD) \cite{de2000multilinear} and sequentially truncated HOSVD (ST-HOSVD) \cite{vannieuwenhoven2012new} in the tensor denoising and tensor co-clustering applications.
 We also include one-step HOOI (O-HOOI), since it might be useful as a surrogate of HOOI in large scale tensor decomposition settings as we mentioned in Remark \ref{rem: one-step optimality of HOOI}.
-The initialization we consider for HOOI and O-HOOI are ST-HOSVD with natural truncation order, i.e., $\widetilde{\U}^{(0)}_i = \SVD_{r} (\cM_i(\widetilde{\bcT} \times_{j < i} \widetilde{\U}_j^{(0)} ))$.
+The initialization we consider for HOOI and O-HOOI are ST-HOSVD with natural truncation order, i.e. $\widetilde{\U}^{(0)}_i = \SVD_{r} (\cM_i(\widetilde{\bcT} \times_{j < i} \U_j^{(0)} ))$.
 In Table \ref{tab: time complexity compare}, we give the time complexity of HOOI, O-HOOI, ST-HOSVD and T-HOSVD.
-We can see that as long as $dr \leq p$, a common case in practice, the time complexity of O-HOOI and ST-HOSVD are on the same order, and they could be faster than full HOOI and HOSVD in general.
+We can see as long as $dr \leq p$, a common case in practice, the time complexity of O-HOOI and ST-HOSVD are on the same order, and they could be faster than full HOOI and HOSVD in general.

 In tensor denoising, the generating process of $\bcT$ is the same as before.
 Let $p = 100$, $r= 5$, $\sigma \in \{1,2 \}$, $\lambda = \alpha \cdot p^{\frac{3}{4}} \sigma$ with varying $\alpha$.
-The comparison of these algorithms for tensor reconstruction and singular subspace estimation are given in Figure \ref{fig: simulation2}.
-First, we find that HOOI is best in both tensor reconstruction and singular subspace estimation among four algorithms.
-Meanwhile, O-HOOI is slightly worse than HOOI for small $\alpha$ and has very close performance with HOOI when $\alpha$ is relative large, which suggests that in some computationally heavy applications, we can just run HOOI for one iteration to achieve reasonable estimation.
+The comparison of these algorithms for tensor reconstruction and singular subspaces estimation are given in Figure \ref{fig: simulation2}.
+First, we find the HOOI is best in both tensor reconstruction and singular subspaces estimation among four algorithms.
+At the same time, O-HOOI is slightly worse than HOOI for small $\alpha$ and has very close performance with HOOI when $\alpha$ is relative large and this probably suggests us that in some computational heavy applications, we can just run HOOI for one iteration to achieve a fairly good estimation.
 Part of this phenomenon can be explained by the one-iteration optimality of HOOI for tensor reconstruction as we discussed in Remark \ref{rem: one-step optimality of HOOI}.
-On the other hand, HOOI and O-HOOI are often much better than T-HOSVD and ST-HOSVD for both tensor reconstruction and mode-$k$ singular subspace estimation within a wide range of settings.
+On the other hand, HOOI and O-HOOI can be much better than T-HOSVD and ST-HOSVD for both tensor reconstruction and k-mode singular subspace estimation within a wide range of settings.